Bayeux Tapestry: Unsettled questions

 At least two panels of the tapestry are missing, perhaps even another 6.4 m in total.
 This missing area may have depicted William's coronation as King of England.
+A poem by Baldric of Dol describes a tapestry on the walls of the personal apartments of Adela of Normandy, which is very similar to the Bayeux depiction.
+He describes the closing scene as the coronation of William in London.

 Historical accuracy

 The Bayeux Tapestry was probably commissioned by the House of Normandy and essentially depicts a Norman viewpoint.
 However, Harold is shown as brave, and his soldiers are not belittled.
 Throughout, William is described as dux ("duke"), whereas Harold, also called dux up to his coronation, is subsequently called rex ("king").
 The fact that the narrative extensively covers Harold's activities in Normandy (in 1064) indicates that the intention was to show a strong relationship between that expedition and the Norman Conquest starting two years later.
 It is for this reason that the tapestry is generally seen by modern scholars as an apologia for the Norman Conquest.

 The tapestry's narration seems to place stress on Harold's oath to William, although its rationale is not made clear.
 Norman sources claim that the English succession was being pledged to William, but English sources give varied accounts.
 Today it is thought that the Norman sources are to be preferred.
 Both the tapestry and Norman sources name Stigand, the excommunicated archbishop of Canterbury, as the man who crowned Harold, possibly to discredit Harold's kingship; one English source suggests that he was crowned by Ealdred, archbishop of York, and favoured by the papacy, making Harold's position as legitimate king more secure.
 Contemporary scholarship has not decided the matter, although it is generally thought that Ealdred performed the coronation.

 Although political propaganda or personal emphasis may have somewhat distorted the historical accuracy of the story, the Bayeux Tapestry constitutes a visual record of medieval arms, apparel, and other objects unlike any other artifact surviving from this period.
 There is no attempt at continuity between scenes, either in individuals' appearance or clothing.
 The knights carry shields, but show no system of hereditary coats of arms—the beginnings of modern heraldic structure were in place, but would not become standard until the middle of the 12th century.
 It has been noted that the warriors are depicted fighting with bare hands, while other sources indicate the general use of gloves in battle and hunt.

 The American historian Stephen D. White, in a study of the tapestry, has "cautioned against reading it as an English or Norman story, showing how the animal fables visible in the borders may instead offer a commentary on the dangers of conflict and the futility of pursuing power".